py2ai/py2ai.github.io/_posts/2026-05-23-CopilotKit-OpenGenerativeUI-Open-Source-Generative-UI-Framework.md

 The core patterns to keep are the CopilotKit provider and API route, the agent state schema with `CopilotKitMiddleware`, the tool pattern with `Command(update={...})`, and the `useAgent()` / `useComponent()` / `useFrontendTool()` / `useHumanInTheLoop()` hooks.
 The demo-specific elements you should replace are the todo state schema, demo gallery, widget renderer, sample data, skills documents, and animated background styling.

-> Bidirectional state sync means both the user and the agent can modify the same state.
+> **State Management:** Bidirectional state sync means both the user and the agent can modify the same state.
 CopilotKit handles synchronization automatically -- when the user checks a checkbox in the React UI, the agent sees the updated state, and when the agent modifies state through a tool call, the React UI re-renders immediately.

 ## Design System and Quality